 What is a Nonfiction Book Editor and What Do They Do?

-A nonfiction book editor’s job is to ensure that the ideas in your book are developed and presented effectively.
+A nonfiction editor’s job is to ensure that the ideas in your book are developed and presented effectively.
 They are the last line of defense against typos, syntax errors, and outright mistakes.

 They work with writers to help them improve their content by highlighting both strengths and weaknesses.
-The primary responsibility of a nonfiction book editor is to edit manuscripts to be published for a niche target market.
+The primary responsibility of a book editor is to edit manuscripts to be published for a niche target market.

 Understand the Difference Between a Copy Editor and a Nonfiction Book Editor